Merlon Intelligence raises $7.65 million in seed financing to combat money laundering

 Moving forward, Cross says he will remain involved in the Data Collective network, helping out where he can.
 But with a growing startup under his wing, he will have to step back from the investing team to keep his creation on a healthy trajectory.

 The team was intentional about soliciting investors that could add value in helping the startup lock down enterprise contracts with banks.
-In addition to Data Collective, Merlon Intelligence also counts Fenway Summer, Nyca, and Work-Bench as investors.Featured Image: Bryce Durbin
+In addition to Data Collective, Merlon Intelligence also counts Fenway Summer, Nyca, and Work-Bench as investors.Featured Image: Bryce Durbin/TechCrunch

 0